willbates13/Football_Analytics_JCproject/README.md

 * `--max-matches` – Limit the number of matches downloaded to keep the example lightweight.
 * `--output` – Path to write the interactive Plotly HTML file.
+* `--static-output` – File path for the static Matplotlib summary.
+* `--support-output` – Where to save the support-context HTML visualisation.
+* `--progression-output` – Output path for the quiver plot.
+* `--shot-output` – File path for the shot quality heatmap.

-The dropdown menu in the resulting figure includes:
+The dropdown menu in the interactive figure includes:

 * **State Value** – probability of scoring before the possession ends from each zone (the Ian Graham-style possession value).